FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/chargesubcategory.md

 When Charge Category is "Adjustment", the Charge Subcategory indicates what kind of after-the-fact *adjustment* the record represents and is commonly used to identify changes like credits and refunds.

-ChargeSubcategory MUST follow the requirements listed below:
+The ChargeSubcategory column adheres to the following requirements:

 * The ChargeSubcategory MUST be present in the billing data.
 * ChargeSubcategory is of type String and MUST be one of the allowed values.